ADMINISTRATIVE CODE

 A) For purposes of using an assessment to determine proficiency:

-iii) For students learning American Sign Language as a world language, "intermediate high" is defined in the Communication Proficiency Performance Indicators in the Fourth Edition World-Readiness Standards for Learning Languages published by the American Council on the Teaching of Foreign Languages, 1001 North Fairfax Street, Suite 200, Alexandria VA 22314 and available at https://www.isbe.net/Documents/World-Languages-Standards.pdf.
+iii) For students learning American Sign Language as a targeted language, "intermediate high" is defined in the Communication Proficiency Performance Indicators in the Fourth Edition World-Readiness Standards for Learning Languages published by the American Council on the Teaching of Foreign Languages, 1001 North Fairfax Street, Suite 200, Alexandria VA 22314 and available at https://www.isbe.net/Documents/World-Languages-Standards.pdf.
 (No later amendments to or editions of these guidelines are incorporated).

 3) Alternative Evidence Method